 The scene is the queen’s privy chamber in the Palace of Whitehall, February 1601.
-A table is scattered with books and papers; a crown is on the table, and a scepter leans against it.
+A table is scattered with books and papers.
 Queen Elizabeth sits at the table reading.
 Across the table from her is an empty chair.
 William Shakespeare enters.

 Elizabeth I, the Ermine Portrait; attributed to William Segar

 ELIZABETH.
 Master Shakespeare.

 SHAKESPEARE (kneeling).
 How may I please Your Majesty?

 SHAKESPEARE.
 A lowly scribbler dares not to answer such a question.